Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

   ![editing yolov7_add_postprocess.py](images_for_readme/4_screen.png)

   You need to change your path to the ONNX model you got after the previous command, then change the number of classes you have and then change the number of the last Concat Node in your model.
-In order to find out this number, you need to upload your ONNX model to [Netron App](https://netron.app/ "Netron App").
+In order to find out this number, you need to upload your ONNX model to [Netron App](https://netron.app/ "Netron App") от разработчика [lutzroeder/netron (github.com)](https://github.com/lutzroeder/netron "lutzroeder/netron (github.com)")

   ```shell
   python3 yolov7_add_postprocess.py